eLTER-RI/requirements/README.md

 # requirements
-Repository used for the eLTER workplan to define terminology requirements for given use cases
+Repository used for the eLTER workplan to define terminology requirements for given use cases.
+The use case document can be found here [Data and ICT Requirements](https://drive.google.com/drive/folders/1DZeZ5gTMriB4lsP5-xdR5qMRwoO4ZREF)

 New issue tickets will be created for each individual requirement.